USPTO Examiner CHIN CHRISTOPHER L - Art Unit 1677

 Interview Effectiveness

-Conducting an examiner interview provides a +11.5% benefit to allowance rate for applications examined by CHIN, CHRISTOPHER L. This interview benefit is in the 50% percentile among all examiners.
-Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.
+Conducting an examiner interview provides a +11.0% benefit to allowance rate for applications examined by CHIN, CHRISTOPHER L. This interview benefit is in the 45% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness

-When applicants file an RCE with this examiner, 28.8% of applications are subsequently allowed.
-This success rate is in the 43% percentile among all examiners.
-Strategic Insight: RCEs show below-average effectiveness with this examiner.
-Carefully evaluate whether an RCE or continuation is the better strategy.
+When applicants file an RCE with this examiner, 28.5% of applications are subsequently allowed.
+This success rate is in the 52% percentile among all examiners.
+Strategic Insight: RCEs show above-average effectiveness with this examiner.
+Consider whether your amendments or new arguments are strong enough to warrant an RCE versus filing a continuation.

 After-Final Amendment Practice